-Knorr's bouillon cubes have become staples in both home and professional kitchens across Nigeria.
+Knorr's seasoning cubes have become staples in both home and professional kitchens across Nigeria.
 We prioritise the needs of our consumers to enhance the taste and flavour of food, enabling us to remain market leaders for so long.

 Knorr has been working with local suppliers and farmers to grow and source key ingredients that are dried and expertly blended to create Knorr seasoning cubes.
-Our variants (chicken and beef seasoning cubes) retain the natural goodness of expertly blended herbs and spices to enrich meals with flavours of the highest quality and deliver a superior sensorial experience.
+Our variants retain the natural goodness of expertly blended herbs and spices to enrich meals with flavours of the highest quality and deliver a superior sensorial experience.